Import Pipeline¶

 ▼ PostgREST /api/rpc/* endpoints

-The pipeline is driven by importer/import.sh, which is the ENTRYPOINT of the importer Docker image.
+The pipeline is driven by importer/import.sh, which is the CMD of the importer Docker image (importer/Dockerfile).

-Adding a new OSM tag to an existing table¶
+Adding a new attribute to an existing object type¶

 Adding a new OSM object type¶